hydra-synth/atom-hydra/README.md

 ### Experimental package for running hydra in atom.
-Also includes p5.js, support for OSC channels, and for live coding with javascript in general
+Also includes p5.js, support for OSC channels, and for live coding with javascript in general.

+For example usage, see: https://github.com/ojack/hydra-examples

+For browser version, see: https://github.com/ojack/hydra

 ### Running Atom-Hydra
 1. restart atom